panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 Refs in Vue are *reactive* values.
 Meaning that if you render in the template a ref value, then changing that value programatically makes Vue re-render the output to reflect the ref change.

 Other than storing reactive values, a ref can also give direct access to a DOM element rendered in the template.
-To assign a ref with the DOM element, simply assign `:ref` attribute with a ref: `<div :ref="myRef">`.
+To assign a ref with the DOM element, simply assign `:ref` attribute with a ref: `<div ref="myRef">`.
 After component mounting, `myRef.value` will contain the DOM element instance.

 Vue can also create refs implicitely: for example `computed()` API returns a ref.